bzreinhardt/bzreinhardt.github.io/_posts/2018-8-17-system-v-story-thinking-dyads-wicked-problems.md

 A [dyad](https://en.wikipedia.org/wiki/Dyad_(sociology)) in person-centered design is a construct that allows a designer to think of two individuals as a single persona or user.

 My mother and my grandmother were a parent-child dyad, from the perspective of anybody trying to build something to help them.
 This dyad model is critical in elder care because both the parent and the child are using the same product.
-Dyads can be confused with other systems where there are multiple stakeholders like when there are separate people paying for and using the product.
-In a dyad, both sides are actively using the product in some way and the *interaction*
+Dyads can be confused with other systems where there are multiple stakeholders - when there are separate people paying for and using the product, for example.
+In a dyad, both sides are actively using the product in some way.

 #### Wicked Problems